jundalisay/superbnetlify/content/en/research/whittaker/aether/chapter-01c.md

 Falling obliquely' on it, they will in the medium MM be refracted towards the perpendicular of the surface.

-This medium is more easily trajected than the former by a third, therefore the point U of the orbicular pulse FC will be moved to H four spaces in the same time that F, the other end of it, is inoved to three spaces, therefore the whole refracted pulse to H shall be oblique to the refracted Rays CHK and GI."
+This medium is more easily trajected than the former by a third, therefore the point `U` of the orbicular pulse FC will be moved to `H` four spaces in the same time that `F`, the other end of it, is inoved to 3 spaces, therefore the whole refracted pulse to `H` shall be oblique to the refracted Rays CHK and GI."

 This is not in all respects successful.

 But it advances the treatment of the same problem by Descartes, which rested on a mere analogy.

 Hooke tries to determine what happens to the wave-front when it meets the interface between two media.